nautechsystems/nautilus_trader/docs/rust.md

 # Rust API

-The core of NautilusTrader is written in Rust, and one day it will be possible to run systems entirely programmed and compiled from Rust.
+The core of NautilusTrader is written in Rust, and one day it will be possible to run systems entirely programmed and compiled from Rust 🦀.

 The API reference provides detailed technical documentation for the core NautilusTrader crates, the docs are generated from source code using `cargo doc`.